 The “pear” shape of the pommel can be easily fitted in the “Type T”, subtype 5.

 Considering all the extant examples here presented, the reproduction in question can be classified as a “longsword type XIIa, with cross guard style 6 and pommel type T5” according to Oakeshott’s sword typology.

-Even with all the adaptations and safety modifications, the Advanced longsword in question still similar enough to historical examples from 14th to the first half of 15th century, being adequate to be used in congruence with European armor from the period.
-It is valid to highlight as well that the sword, as a sportive implement, meet all the standards established in both HMBIA and IMCF ruleset.
+Even with all the adaptations and safety modifications, the Advanced longsword in question is still similar enough to historical examples from the 14th to the first half of the 15th century, being adequate to be used in congruence with European armor from the period.
+It is valid to highlight as well that the sword, as a sportive implement, meets all the standards established in both HMBIA and IMCF ruleset.